 Master of Accounting (MAcc) Programs

 To be licensed as a certified public accountant (CPA) in most states, including Pennsylvania, individuals must complete 150 credit-hours of education.
-The Penn State Smeal College of Business offers two options for individuals to meet this educational requirement: the Integrated MAcc Program for Smeal accounting majors and the One-Year MAcc Program for students who have already earned a bachelor’s degree at Penn State or elsewhere.
+Penn State's Smeal College of Business offers two options to meet this educational requirement: the Integrated MAcc Program for Smeal accounting majors and the One-Year MAcc Program for students who have already earned a bachelor’s degree at Penn State or elsewhere.

 Becoming a CPA opens doors to opportunities not only in accounting firms, but also across the business landscape.
-A master’s degree in accounting will prepare students to enter careers in public accounting, corporate accounting, management accounting, and governmental accounting, as well as corporate finance, financial analysis, and law enforcement.
-Combining graduate accounting coursework with a CPA certificate and any one of a number of undergraduate degree specializations facilitates entry to careers in consulting and advisory services.
+A master’s degree in accounting will prepare students to enter careers in public accounting, as well as corporate finance, financial analysis, and law enforcement.
+Combining graduate accounting coursework with a CPA certificate and any number of undergraduate degree specializations facilitates entry to careers in consulting and advisory services.

 The earliest opportunity to apply for the One-Year MAcc Program is in January of the undergraduate junior year.
-Offers of admission depend on satisfactory completion of remaining undergraduate coursework.
-The program spans the fall, spring, and summer semesters and culminates with the granting of a master’s degree in August.
+Offers of admission are conditional upon satisfactory completion of remaining undergraduate coursework.
+The program spans the fall, spring, and summer semesters and culminates with the award of a master’s degree in August.

-The application period for the Integrated MAcc Program occurs early in the spring semester of the sophomore year during the undergraduate major selection period at Smeal.
-The program begins in the fall semester of the junior year and students graduate following the fifth year with both a master’s degree and bachelor’s degree in accounting.
+Smeal students apply for the Integrated MAcc Program early in the spring semester of the sophomore year during the undergraduate major selection period at Smeal.
+The program begins in the fall semester of the junior year and students graduate in May of the fifth year with both a master’s degree and bachelor’s degree in accounting.